 - Use alerts: Instead of staring at the chart, set alerts on your trading platform (like TradingView).
 Place an alert at the start of the Fair Value Gap so you are notified when the price returns to the zone, saving you time and preventing impatience.

 - Avoid low timeframes (below M5): Timeframes like the M1 or M5 are filled with many small Fair Value Gaps and “market noise”.
-Focus on the clean, clear FVGs on higher timeframes (M15 and above), as these are more likely to represent institutional order flow.
+Focus on the clean, clear FVGs on higher timeframes (M15 and above), as these are more likely to reflect genuine market displacement rather than intraday noise.

 10. What Tools and Indicators Can Detect Fair Value Gaps?